FukurouMakoto/Notes/NotesFromTheLinuxCommandLineBook.md

 command: info
 	displays a programs info entry.
 An alternative to man pages that are displayed with a reader program called info, and are hyperlinked like webpages.
 Syntax is info <command>
+command: cat
+	Concatenate Files. reads one or more files and copies them to standard output.
+It is also possible to combine files in this way, for example if you have a video file split up into different parts.
+Note that with the following command, it is also possible to type some quick information into a text file. cat > filename.
+	Note that this is also using the redirect IO command(>).
 operation: Redirect IO
 	You can redirect the standard output of a command to a text if you so choose.
 This can be useful if you want to save some output information after running a command.
 You can do this with the > command, followed by where you would like to save the output, like a